PULP ARTISTS

 EVERETT RAYMOND KINSTLER

-In 1941 at the age of sixteen, he quit school in his Sophomore year at the High School of Industrial Arts, in order to work as an inker at a comic book company for three dollars a day.
+In 1941 at the age of sixteen, he quit school in his sophomore year at the High School of Industrial Arts, in order to work as an inker at a comic book company for three dollars a day.

-In 1945 he began to create pen & ink story illustrations for pulp magazines, such as The Shadow and Doc Savage for Street & Smith.
+began to create pen & ink story illustrations for pulp magazines, such as The Shadow and Doc Savage for Street & Smith.

-On October 15, 1945 he entered military service as a Private in the U.S. Army, which was two months after the end of WWII.
-After his honorable discharge from the U.S. Army in 1948 he studied at the Art Students League in NYC.
+On October 15, 1945 he entered military service as a Private in the U.S. Army.
+He was honorably discharged in 1946, after which time he resumed his busy illustration career in NYC.

 In the 1950s he worked for Avon Publications, drawing mystery, war, and western comic books.
 He also drew for Dell Comics, Fawcett Comics, DC Comics, Ziff-Davis Comics, and Atlas Comics.